About this tutorial series

 In the LuciadLightspeed API, the model is an ILcdModel instance.

 • A LuciadLightspeed view contains all information needed for the visual representation of the data in the LuciadLightspeed models.
-A view does not contain data.
+A view doesn’t contain data.
 For example, in the case of the hospitals, the view uses a red cross to represent the location of a hospital.

 In the LuciadLightspeed API, an ILspLayer contains the information about how to visualize a single ILcdModel.
 All those layers are added to an ILspView, which can be visualized in a Swing or JavaFX container.